zigybass/React-Memory-Game/README.md

 I built this game using:

-React
+* React
-Express/Node
+* Express/Node
-Bootstrap
+* Bootstrap
+* Javascript
-VS Code
+* VS Code

-I would also like to give credit to using Richard Durstenfeld's shuffle algorithm.
+I would also like to give credit to using Richard Durstenfeld's shuffle algorithm that I used to rearrange the pictures.